forestgrape/coronavirus/masks.md

 ### Personal Mask Preferences

 #### Current Mask Preferences
 Currently I mainly use FFP 1 dust protection masks (3M 8710 E made in Wroclaw PL; about 1$ a piece).
-By specification, FFP1 masks filter less aerosol than FFP2 masks but still more than surgical masks.
+By specification, FFP1 masks filter less aerosol than FFP2 masks but still more than surgical masks (I think the model mentioned does protect others from very fine aerosol nearly as good as FFP2 models however the FFP 1 does not specify very fine aerosol.
+If infected (tested or strong evidence) I recommend FFP2 models).
 __Advantages__: As many dust protection masks the fit is dense thanks to bands behind the head.
 They wear about as (un)comfortable as ski googles: tight but ok.
 Breathing is easy and there's no sidelined air into the eyes.
 __Drawbacks__: Taken on/off is cumbersome, for short time usage I prefer surgical masks.
 As most dust protections masks, the 8710 E don't look fashionable.